manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 Note that the view change trigger protocol can be simplified and also altered to have a linear communication optimistic path.
 Assuming synchrony, we could for example, simply trigger a view change after each 8 message delays.
 The more elaborate option above will give us flexibility in later posts.

 What do the next primaries propose?
 To be safe, they must read from a quorum and use the value with the highest view number.
-This is the essence if the **view change** protocol:
+This is the essence of the **view change** protocol:

        // send your highest lock
        on receiving ("view change", v) and view < v: